 Codependency is a two-sided coin of “give” and “take.”
 One individual tends to fill the caregiver role: They’ll step in and help a loved one who’s experiencing difficulties.
-This impulse often stems from good intentions — after all, the desire to help others is a strength.
+This impulse often stems from good intentions — after all, the desire to fulfill emotional needs of others is a strength.
 But when such actions become the go-to response, or the offered care takes away from other important aspects of life, the dynamic may become more enabling than helpful.

 On the other side is the individual receiving this attention.
 Such a symbiotic dynamic can cause the “care taken” individual to foster reliance — and they may start to fall into a habit of depending on the caregiver to give them a hand.

 Although codependency has long been associated with substance abuse and chronic illnesses — e.g., a child caring and taking responsibility for their alcoholic parent — it can apply to other types of relationships as well.
-Romantic partners, friends, and family members can all unconsciously fall into codependent patterns.
+A romantic partner, friend, and a family member can all unconsciously fall into patterns of codependent behavior.

-The good news is that codependency is something you can work on by both identifying it and overcoming it.
-Here are 5 steps to help you stop being codependent:
+The good news is that signs of codependency is something you can identify and overcome to achieve a healthy relationship.
+Here are 5 steps to help you facilitate positive change and stop being codependent:

 1. Understand what codependency looks like to you

-The first thing you need to do in order to break away and heal from this type of dynamic is to understand what it looks like to you.
+The first important step you need to take in order to break away and heal from this cycle of codependency is to understand the unhealthy pattern for yourself.
 Which side of the coin are you on?

-Do you find that your mood, happiness, or sense of self are defined by your significant other?
-This might look like feeling unshakably low on the days your partner, family member, or friend is upset.
-Or do you find yourself resorting to dishonest tactics to avoid confrontation with important people in your life, perhaps out of fear of retaliation?
+Do you find that your own feelings, your own happiness, or sense of self-worth are defined by your significant other?
+This might look like having a hard time on the days your partner, family member, or friend is upset.
+Or do you find yourself resorting to dishonest tactics to avoid confrontation with intimate relationships in your life, perhaps out of fear of retaliation?

-Conversely, maybe you have trouble trusting others — which manifests in a compelling need to control others.
+Conversely, maybe you have trouble trusting others — which manifests in a compelling need to control and take care of others.
 You might commonly find yourself saying statements like “I need you to do this now,” even if the situation isn’t entirely dire.
-Maybe you feel completely responsible for your partner’s unhealthy actions and find yourself repeatedly bailing them out from unfavorable situations.
+Maybe you feel completely responsible for your partner’s dysfunctional pattern of behavior and find yourself repeatedly bailing them out from unfavorable situations.

-Both of these scenarios point to elements of codependency.
-Some characteristics of codependent individuals may include:
+Both of these scenarios are signs of a codependent relationship Some codependent traits may include:

 There’s no right or wrong here and it’s important to acknowledge that none of this is your fault.
 Codependency is something that builds gradually and reflects our backgrounds, past relationships, and habits.
-Recognizing that there’s some codependency in your relationship means identifying your own relationship patterns, so you can begin the healing process that’s necessary to move past them.
+Recognizing that there’s some codependency in your relationship is a crucial first step in identifying your own unhealthy relationship patterns, so you can begin the next step — the healing process that’s necessary to move past them.

 2. Figure out where your relationship expectations are coming from